Ichoui/Aurora/README.md

 ### About
-Aurora Northern Lights Forecast & Weather.
+Aurora Northern Lights Forecast & WeatherDarksky.
 <br>
 Mobile App (IONIC Angular).
 This project will be deployed on Android mobile devices in a first time.